cmpitg/ulquikit/src/guide.md

   README
 ```

-The directory names speak for itself.
-(Or please *drop me a line if you need
+The directory names should speak for itself.
+(Please *drop me a line if they
-more explanation*).
+don't*)

-However, for the most parts, the simplest project is like the following, and
+For the most part, the simplest project looks like the following, and it's
-it's probably *just* what people need:
+probably *just* what people need:

 ```
 <project-name>/